 5. University of Calgary

-Like most medical schools in Canada, the University of Calgary gives priority to Canadian citizens or permanent residents, especially to students in the same province, in this case, Alberta.
+Like many medical schools in Canada, the University of Calgary gives priority to Canadian citizens or permanent residents, with Alberta residency playing an important role in admissions.
 The institution generally does not accept individual applications from international students.

-The only international students they admit are those from schools or countries with formal and contractual agreements with the Cumming School of Medicine.
-The completion of their medical program only takes three years.
-It is patient-centered and presentation-based learning that the students can already work with patients in their first year.
+The only international students it may admit are those covered by formal agreements with the Cumming School of Medicine.
+The medical program takes three years and is one of the few three-year MD degrees in North America.
+It is patient-centered and presentation-based, and students begin working with patients within the first few weeks of the program.

 6. Queen’s University

-This top medical school in Canada also provides a postgraduate medical education or residency program, a prerequisite to practice in this country.
-Moreover, it has combined degree courses for those interested in more advanced programs, such as Combined MD/Ph.D. and MD/Master’s.
+This top medical school in Canada also provides postgraduate medical education and residency training.
+Moreover, it offers combined degree options for students interested in physician-scientist training, such as combined MD/PhD and MD/Master’s programs.

 7. Dalhousie University

-Dalhousie University also offers a four-year medical program accredited by the Liaison Committee on Medical Education (LCME) and the Committee on Accreditation of Canadian Medical Schools (CACMS).
-The program has three phases: Med 1, Med 2, and a Clerkship (Med 3 and 4).
+Dalhousie University offers a four-year medical program accredited through the Committee on Accreditation of Canadian Medical Schools (CACMS), the Canadian accrediting body for MD programs.
+The program has Med 1 and Med 2 pre-clerkship years, followed by Med 3 and Med 4 clerkship years.

 8. Laval University